 Below: 1st photo - the mature female flowers in a cluster; 2nd photo - seeds forming, all at the end of August.
-Note that seeds are not enclosed in a capsule or the flower perianth.
+Note that seeds are not enclosed in a capsule or entirely by the flower perianth.

 Below: Comparison drawings of Wood Nettle and Stinging Nettle.
 Drawings ©Flora of North America.